google/WebFundamentals/src/content/en/fundamentals/push-notifications/permission-ux.md

 getting in the way of what they are trying to do.

 Remember, if the user *blocks* the permission request, your web app can't ask for permission again.
-To get permission after being blocked the user has to change the permission in the browsers UI and doing so is not easy, obvious or fun for the user.
+To get permission after being blocked, the user has to change the permission in the browser's UI and doing so is not easy, obvious or fun for the user.

 No matter what, don't ask for permission as soon as the user opens your site, consider some other UI or approach that has an incentive for the user to grant permission.